10 minutes Reading time

 Well done to Smyths Toys for gaining position 1 for the highest competition keyword, ‘toys’.

-One of the biggest opportunities we’ve seen for toy stores is separating toys out into age categories.
+One of the biggest opportunities we’ve seen in the toy market analysis is for toy stores separating toys out into age categories.

 10 of our keywords contain specific ages or age-defining words such as ‘baby’ or ‘toddler’.